 - You come nowhere close to using 64GB of storage on your current phone.

-Here are a few reasons to think about buying the 128GB iPhone 12 or iPhone 12 Pro:
+Here are some reasons why you should buy the 128GB iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max:

 - You like to store some movies, photos, and music locally.